emissary-ingress/emissary/reference/debugging.md

 **If it is not successful, complete the following to see if Ambassador is running:**

-1. Get a list of pods in the `ambassador` namespace with `kubectl get pods -n ambassador`.
+1. Get a list of Pods in the `ambassador` namespace with `kubectl get pods -n ambassador`.

     The terminal should print something similar to the following: